Salem Poor: Honors

 The petition sent by Col. Prescott and the other 13 officers suggested the Continental Congress offer Poor "The Reward due to so great and Distinguish a Character."
 This memorial was dated at Cambridge on December 5, 1775.
-While the battle is thought to have been fought on Bunker Hill, it was actually fought on Breed's Hill.
-There is a monument commemorating the battle on Breed's Hill when General Warren fell on June 17, 1775.
-Daniel Webster gave two speeches at the 1843 ceremony which would later be known as the Bunker Hill Orations commemorating soldiers like Salem Poor who fought in the battle.
-The cornerstone of the monument was laid by Lafayette in 1825.
+While the battle is thought to have been fought on Bunker Hill, it was fought on Breed's Hill.
+A monument commemorates the battle on Breed's Hill when General Warren fell on June 17, 1775.
+Daniel Webster gave two speeches at the 1843 ceremony, later known as the Bunker Hill Orations, commemorating soldiers like Salem Poor who fought in the battle.
+The monument's cornerstone was laid by Lafayette in 1825.

 In 1876, in a speech at the time of the United States' centennial celebration, George Washington Williams commemorated Poor and other African-American soldiers who fought at Bunker Hill.
 For the 1976 United States Bicentennial, Poor was honored in 1975 with a stamp in the "Contributors to the Cause" series.
 Poor Street in Andover was named after him.